FlorianHeigl/addon-zfs/README.md

 The host must have ZFS and have the dataset used in the `DATASET` attributed of the datastore template.

-It’s also required to have password-less sudo permission for `zfs` and `dd`.
+It’s also required to have password-less sudo permission for `zfs` and `dd`. <-- already mentioned at start, makes less likely to get it right if there's two places. this seems the better one. but it is confuzzling.

 ## Tuning & Extending